-- Special Effects Failure: The Primords.
+- The Primords.
 While the victims in the early stages of the transformation actually do look quite creepy, the fully-transformed ones look as though they've gotten lost on the way to a fancy dress party.

-- The otherwise wonderfully effective cliffhanger of episode 6 is dashed by an incredibly phony-looking greenscreen effect.
+- The otherwise wonderfully effective cliffhanger of Episode 6 is dashed by an incredibly phoney-looking greenscreen effect.

 - The Woobie: Sure, they're fascists, but all the Mirror Universe people die horribly.
 The only exception is Director Stahlman.
 Even the Brigade Leader and Benton count.

-- Vindicated by History: It got the lowest ratings of the season on its first broadcast.
+- Vindicated by History: It got the lowest ratings of the season on its original broadcast.
 Now, many consider it the best story of the Pertwee era.

-- Although clearly just a color filter, the outside scenes in the alternate universe amazingly capture a dying, burning planet.
+- Although clearly just a colour filter, the outside scenes in the alternate universe amazingly capture a dying, burning planet.

 YMMV / Doctor Who S7 E4 "Inferno"